davidmokken/Project/README.md

 **Page for province**

-All provinces of the Netherlands will have a seperate info page
+All provinces of The Netherlands will have a seperate info page

 *Main Features*

-1. Barchart to display all the different kinds of migration backgrounds
+1. Barchart to display all the different kinds of migration backgrounds (migration dataset)
-1. Pie chart that will display relative percentage of migrants that have one parent born outside of the Netherlands
+1. Pie chart that will display relative percentage of migrants that have one parent born outside of the Netherlands (migration dataset)
-1. Second item
-1. Third item
-1. Fourth item
+1. Large number to show grade for safety (safety dataset)
+1. Large number to show percentage of people thinking criminality has increased (safety dataset)
+1. Large number to show percentage komt wel eens voor "Respectloos gedrag door onbekenden op straat"
+1. Large number to show amount of crimes (crime dataset)
+1. Bar chart to show different kind of crimes (crime dataset

+*Datasets used:*

+- Immigrants per province (dropdown)
+- Safety feeling per province (dropdown)
+- Amount of crimes

+**Page for province**

+Page for crime in The Netherlands

+*Main Features*
+1. Line Chart to show decrease in suspects with lines being seperate background
+1. Pie chart to show percentage of background of suspects
+1. Bar chart showing the sev

+*Datasets used:*

+- Suspects
+- Safety feeling per province (dropdown)
+- Amount of crimes

+**Page for Asylum Seekers and Volunteerwork**

+Page containing Asylum Seekers and Volunteerwork by Migrants in The Netherlands

+*Main Features*
+1. Pie Chart to show background percentage of the people who do informal work
+1. Pie of Volunteerwork
+1. Barchart of what the volunteerwork is
+1. Linechart of Asylum seekers per year with people from several countries as lines

 __Prerequisites__
 ---